Cassandre Beaugrand: Triathlon career

 On 20 October 2024, she won the gold medal in the individual event at the 2024 World Championships.

 Personal life

-Beaugrand lives in Antibes where she was coached by her father and in 2014/15 was attending the local Lycée Audiberti.
+Beaugrand lived in Antibes where she was coached by her father and in 2014/15 was attending the local Lycée Audiberti..
 The local swimming club CN Antibes served as her training base.

+At the end of 2024, she relocated to Girona, Spain, where she currently trains.

 Results

 Triathlon

 The table shows the most significant podium results achieved on the national and international triathlon circuits since 2014.